 Cost reimbursable award documents generally specify a detailed budget to follow.
 The award document will also reference the procedure for allowing budget adjustments.

 Some awards require prior sponsor approval for all budget adjustments; others allow certain adjustments to be done without prior approval; and some do not require any prior approval.
-For all cost reimbursable awards, the budget adjustment form in SharePoint must be completed.
+For all cost reimbursable awards, the budget amendment request form must be completed.

 Contact your post-award grant administrator for assistance filling out the form.

-A budget adjustment form will also need to be completed for cost share accounts related to the cost reimbursable award.
+A budget amendment form will also need to be completed for cost share accounts related to the cost reimbursable award.

 There are some situations in which the financial system budget was not entered in the budget category in which the expense actually appears.
 For example, for federal awards, equipment purchases between $1,000 and $5,000 are classified as supplies.
 But in the UNO system, these purchases are classified as equipment.
 If the budget was entered as supplies when the award was finalized, an error will occur when the piece of equipment is purchased.